DenJens/Hangfire.Documentation/tutorials/highlight.rst

 .. note::

-  We are using synchronous controller action method, although it is recommended to use `asynchronous one <http://www.asp.net/mvc/tutorials/mvc-4/using-asynchronous-methods-in-aspnet-mvc-4>`_ to make network calls inside ASP.NET request handling logic.
+  We are using the synchronous controller action method, although it is recommended to use `asynchronous one <http://www.asp.net/mvc/tutorials/mvc-4/using-asynchronous-methods-in-aspnet-mvc-4>`_ to make network calls inside ASP.NET request handling logic.
 As written in the given article, asynchronous actions greatly increase application :abbr:`capacity (The maximum throughput a system can sustain, for a given workload, while maintaining an acceptable response time for each individual transaction. – from "Release It" book written by Michael T. Nygard)`, but does not help to increase :abbr:`performance (How fast the system processes a single transaction. – from "Release It" book written by Michael T. Nygard)`.
 You can test it by yourself with a `sample application <http://highlighter.hangfire.io>`_ – there are no differences in using sync or async actions with a single request.

   This sample is aimed to show you the problems related to application performance.
 And sync actions are used only to keep the tutorial simple.